-In 2009 John was made redundant from his job making parts for machinery.
-Feeling at a loss, he started working part-time at a local charity, Maundy Relief, who offer community services.
+After John was made redundant from his job making parts for machinery, he started working part-time at a local charity, Maundy Relief, who offer community services.
 "I felt like I was contributing so much more at the charity.
 We offered lots of local support, from counselling services and advocacy, to drug addiction and mental health outreach.

 "However, over time my speech deteriorated and some afternoons I would end up slurring my words.
 Ironically people started confusing me for one of the patients of the drug addiction services.
 It became too difficult in the end and I felt it was time to step down."

 We want to offer a casual space where people can be themselves, not have to worry about being stared at and drop by for just a coffee and a chat.

 John joined a group of people affected by Parkinson’s attending a small drop-in café in Blackburn called the Nelson – a park pavilion and café run by a social enterprise.
 "Parkinson’s cafés were a relatively new thing – just somewhere informal for like-minded people affected by the condition to meet up now and then," he adds.